m3hu1/CEH-Notes/README.md

 ## Thank You!
 - ⭐ If you find these notes valuable, please consider starring the repository to show your support!

 - 🙌 Contributions are greatly appreciated!
-Feel free to enhance this resource by submitting a [pull request](https://github.com/m3hu1/CEH-v12-Notes/pulls).
+Feel free to to check out the [repo](https://github.com/m3hu1/CEH-Notes) and enhance this resource by submitting a [pull request](https://github.com/m3hu1/CEH-Notes/pulls).
 A list of contributors will be maintained to recognize your efforts.

 ## Modules